iqbalshahriar/iqbalshahriar.github.io/_pages/about.md

 ## Research Interests
 I am interested to pursue research in the area of systems performance, deep learning compilers, distributed systems, and causal inference.
+Please do not hesitate to reach out to me at miqbal@email.sc.edu if you are looking for potential collaboration opportunities.

 ## Current Status
 I am actively looking for **Post-doctoral** and **Research Scientist** positions.
-Please do not hesitate to reach out to me at miqbal@email.sc.edu

 ## Selected Publications
 - [**SoCC'23**] - CAMEO: A Causal Transfer Learning Approach for Performance Optimization of Configurable Computer Systems.